France Retirement Visa Explained: How I’d Plan It After 55

 Is There Really a “France Retirement Visa”?

-One of the first things retirees ask me is whether France has an official “retirement visa.”
+One of the first questions retirees often ask is whether France offers an official France Retirement Visa.

-The short answer is no — not by name.
+The short answer is no — there isn’t a visa specifically called a “retirement visa.”

-The longer, more important answer is that France does offer a very clear and widely used pathway that retirees rely on: the Long-Stay Visitor Visa, often called the VLS-TS Visitor Visa.
+The longer, more important answer is that France provides a clear and well-established option that many retirees use: the Long-Stay Visitor Visa, commonly referred to as the VLS-TS Visitor Visa.
+This visa allows retirees to live in France long-term without engaging in professional work.

 This visa isn’t marketed toward retirees, but in practice, it’s exactly what most retirees use to live in France long term.
 Refer to my Retire in France After 55: Healthcare, Costs, Visa, & Lifestyle Explained.